-Afterwards, they were deported back to Bosnia by two police officers in a van, along with other 21 Pakistani men.
-The interviewee asked the police officers to claim asylum in Croatia, but he received a negative response from an officer, saying that there was no asylum in Croatia for him.
+Afterwards, they were pushed back to Bosnia by two police officers in a van, along with other 21 Pakistani men.
+The respondent asked the police officers to claim asylum in Croatia, but he received a negative response from an officer, saying that there was no asylum in Croatia for him.
 The police officers took his phone and money.
 Later on, the other Pakistani men told him that they were also robbed by the police officers.
 When the police stopped at the Croatian-Bosnian border, all men were told to walk back to Bosnia.
-The interviewee asked the police officers if they could return their phones, but he got a negative response and was beaten.
+The respondent asked the police officers if they could return their phones, but he got a negative response and was beaten.

 “When I asked the police to give us back our mobiles and money, he just said: ‘Go, go, go! and punched us by a metal stick and kept shouting ‘Go, go, go!’, and kept punching us to go.”